GenericPath/345/README.md

 All known issues are tracked with <a href="https://github.com/GenericPath/345/issues">github issues</a>

 ---
-## ***Beta release***

-This release focuses on improving the underlying systems to pull and show content dynamically.
-This allows us to show any type of page such as PDFs, marks, or general course information.

-Instrumentation testing has been implemented to simulate and test key functionalities.
-We have also furthered coverage in unit tests.

-### Goals for Final Release
--   Redo UI (e.g. allow users to select courses to follow)
--   Improve error handling
--   Implement MATH/STAT support

 ### Requirements to build
 -   Java Environment
 -   Android SDK version 29